learn-co-curriculum/introduction-to-the-dom/README.md

 </html>
 ```

-If you put that into any text file, save the file as something like `index.html`, and open it in any web browser, you should see an alert that says, "hi there!".
+Open up a text file (we've provided an empty `index.html` in this repo for you), save the file as something like `index.html`, and open it in any web browser, you should see an alert that says, "hi there!".

 ## I thought you said we could manipulate the DOM with JavaScript?